Inedo/inedo-docs/Content/proget/sca/licenses/proget-howto-filter-package-licenses.md

 In the same way as detecting and blocking above, overriding at feel level is possible when allowing approved licenses.
 In this case, it will allow us to prohibit the downloading and use of packages using licenses that have otherwise been allowed globally.

-In this scenario, MIT licenses are globally approved.
+In this scenario, GPL licenses are globally approved.
 However, for "Project XYZ," which uses a `nuget-project-xyz` NuGet feed, is explicitly prohibited from using these licenses.
-Therefore, the "MIT" license must be blocked for this particular project.
+Therefore, the "GPL 3.0" license must be blocked for this particular project.

 Navigate to the Polices & Blocking tab of the feed, in this case `nuget-project-xyz`, and select "edit License Rules".